A Large and Diverse Arabic Corpus for Language Modeling: Corpora

 \section{Corpora}

-The proposed Arabic corpus is composed of 22 constituent data-sources which are listed in Table~\ref{tab:data_sources} and their statistics are shown in Table~\ref{tab:data_volume}.
-The sources belong to news, academic, social, religious, cultural and other related domains.
-Those sources represent a good proportion of most of the commonly used Arabic dialects including \gls{MEGLN} along with \gls{CA}.
+The proposed Arabic corpus consists of 20 constituent data-sources, which are listed in Table~\ref{tab:data_sources}, and their statistics are reported in Table~\ref{tab:data_volume}.
+The sources belong to news, academic, social, religious, cultural, and other related domains.
+These sources represent a sizeable proportion of most widely spoken Arabic dialects, such as \gls{MEGLN} along with \gls{CA}.

-The raw corpus is gathered from different sources that possess different character-sets in their transcripts.
-Hence, a common character-set has been defined to standardize all the sources which are shown in Table~\ref{tab:characterset}.
-The character-set includes 3 short vowels including fathah, kasra and damma; 3 long vowels called alef, waw and ya; 5 Arabic diacritical marks comprising of fathatan, kasratan, dammatan, shadda and sukun along with 36 standard consonants of Arabic.
-The diacritical marks are integral to the Arabic pronunciation.
-The presence of diacritical marks in the corpus could lead to the zero-short diacritization generation task which is considered crucial for almost all speech processing tasks~\cite{Ali2010_1, Ali2010_2, Ali2020}.
+The raw corpus is compiled from diverse sources that possess different character-sets.
+Hence, a common character-set was defined to standardize all the sources, which are shown in Table~\ref{tab:characterset}.
+The character-set included 3 short vowels namely fathah, kasra, and damma; 3 long vowels, known as alef, waw, and ya; 5 Arabic diacritical marks comprising fathatan, kasratan, dammatan, shadda, and sukun along with 36 standard consonants of Arabic.
+The diacritical marks are crucial to the Arabic pronunciation.
+The inclusion of diacritical marks in the corpus may lead to the zero-short diacritization generation which is regarded as essential for nearly all speech-processing tasks~\cite{Ali2010_1, Ali2010_2, Ali2020}.
 The following sections briefly summarize all the sources.